 Fitness can be a simple vision or goal that seems unattainable.
 You’ve made some attempts, but gave up quickly and fell back into your old sedentary lifestyle.
 There is no pain or discomfort here that is required from strenuous activity.
 Let’s look at the common reasons people feel fear when trying to get fit.

 Sedentary Is Easy

-The main reasons people often fail to adapt to a more active lifestyle is that it is uncomfortable, takes time, and requires a lot of effort — and these things can be scary!
+The main reasons people often fail to adapt to a more active lifestyle are that it is uncomfortable, takes time, and requires a lot of effort — and these things can be scary!
 Your couch is more comfortable than running.
 Exercise leaves you sore and tired.
 You’re busy and it will only increase your stress to take the time to workout.

 Living a sedentary lifestyle (a way of life with minimal physical activity) can be harmful to your overall well-being.
-This can impact your physical, emotional and mental health in more than one way.
+This can impact your physical, emotional, and mental health in more than one way.
 Lifespan Fitness reports that an inactive lifestyle increases your risk of developing some cancers, cardiovascular disease, coronary heart disease, high blood pressure, and increased cholesterol levels.

 Depression and anxiety are also more prevalent among those who are physically inactive.

-NHS Choices reports that an adult should ideally participate in a minimum of 150 minutes aerobic activity each week.
+NHS Choices reports that an adult should ideally participate in a minimum of 150 minutes of aerobic activity each week.
 The aerobic activity should be of moderate intensity and includes fast walking, cycling, or similar activities.
 In addition to the recommendation on aerobic activities, weekly strength training exercises are also suggested.
-Ideally, a person should complete strength training activities two or more days of per week.
+Ideally, a person should complete strength training activities two or more days per week.